 Unfortunately, many people will stop after the first step thinking they got all the paint.
-However after the first step there will still be a lot of paint in your brushes, even though it may not be clearly evident.
+However, after the first step, there will still be a lot of paint in your brushes, even though it may not be clearly evident.

 The paint will be sitting deep in the bristles and if this dries, then the bristles will harden and become almost unusable.

 First, take your brushes and rinse them again in your paint thinner.
-Then take the brushes and individually work them on your bar of soap (recommended - Chelsea Classical Studio Professional Artist Hand Soap).
-This will create a lather which will get deep into the bristles.
+Then take the brushes and individually work them on your bar of soap (recommended – Chelsea Classical Studio Professional Artist Hand Soap).
+This will create a lather that will get deep into the bristles.
 You should see color bleed into the soap.

 Make sure when you are working the brushes on the soap that you are not pushing the bristles into the soap, as this will damage them.
-Instead you want to work in a pulling motion.
+Instead, you want to work in a pulling motion.

 Then rinse the brushes thoroughly in warm water and repeat this process until there is no more color bleeding into the soap.

 If you have used strong colors (like burnt umber or phthalo blue) then you may need to incorporate an oil paint brush cleaner into the rotation, like Chroma Brush Cleaner, or The Masters Brush Cleaner.
 These specialized oil paint cleaning products are amazing at breaking down the oil paint.